Your Questions Answered: 7 Glasses Hacks You Never Knew You Needed!

 How do you avoid foggy lenses?
 Slippery nose bridges?
 Glasses that fall into the ocean and are never seen again?

 You stop by the Bomber Eyewear blog, of course!

-This week, we're exploring seven lesser-known safety tips that take your eyewear to the next level.
-Specs-wearers, this is for you: Check out these seven eyeglasses tips you never knew you needed!
+This week, we're exploring seven lesser-known glasses tips that take your eyewear to the next level.
+Specs-wearers, this is for you: Check out these seven glasses hacks you never knew you needed!